 - Vouchers are awarded on a semester-by-semester basis, and unused vouchers expire every semester.

-- Complete College Registration paperwork (Ms Bradley will walk each student through this process because it is different at each participating college).
+- Complete College Registration paperwork (Each student will be walked through this process because it is different at each participating college).

 Participating Vermont Colleges and Universities